 In our efforts toward growth, it is important to know that change is happening.
 The information that positive change is occurring in our lives gives us important feedback that we are on the right track.
-In a psychology of joy we become investigators, our own psychological researcher of ourselves, our relationships and the world of existence.
+In the psychology of joy, we become investigators, our own psychological researchers of ourselves, our relationships, and the world of existence.

-A wholistic or integral approach to research includes subjective, objective and inter-subjective ways of researching.
+A holistic or integral approach to research includes subjective, objective, and inter-subjective ways of researching.

-To use an objective research approach to your own growth process we suggest that you use the questionnaires and tests available for free at The Authentic Happiness website.
-After registering you can take the various tests and the results will be displayed and stored on the Authentic Happiness website under ‘My Profile’.
+To use an objective research approach to your own growth process, we suggest using the questionnaires and tests available for free at The Authentic Happiness website.
+After registering you can take the various tests and the results will be displayed and stored on the Authentic Happiness website under ‘My Profile.
 Using these objective research tools, you can retake the tests at any time to see changes or lack of changes.